CameronPS/Instant-Messenger-Application/README.md

 # Instant-Messenger-Application
-An application built when I was first learning to program.
+A messenger application built when I was first learning to program.
 A video of it being demonstrated can be viewed here: https://youtu.be/ssy7xoHFuTY .

 To run launch the server and then launch as many clients as desired.
 The server IP address is required for connecting clients.